Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 Ergonomics

-The Simplicity S65 utilizes the traditional stick vacuum configuration with the motor and dustbin on top plus interchangeable tools for its versatility.
+The Simplicity S65 utilizes the traditional stick vacuum configuration with the motor, dustbin on top, and interchangeable tools for its versatility.

 Since it uses a smaller motor and battery, it’s reasonably lightweight, weighing a little over six pounds (6 lbs and 1.4 ounces, to be exact).

-Its handheld configuration is relatively lightweight at 3 pounds and 7.1 ounces with the combination tool attached.
+Its handheld configuration is lightweight at 3 pounds and 7.1 ounces with the combination tool attached.

-One plus for it is the trigger lock that holds the switch in the on position, so you don’t have to squeeze it continually.
+One plus is the trigger lock, which holds the switch in the on position so you don’t have to squeeze it continually.

 Plus, its handle position is most optimal for stick vacuum use.